dev-sandarbh/dev-sandarbh/README.md

 - 👯 I’m looking to collaborate on ...
 Python and Data Analysis Projects
 - 🤔 I’m looking for help with ...
 R, Flask
 - 💬 Ask me about ...
 Anything from technical stuff to politics to foreign relations
-- 📫 How to reach me: ... myLinkedIn
-- 😄 Pronouns: ... me/him/he
 - ⚡ Fun fact: ...
 I'm a thinking intrivert who loves to sit on his couch and work on his skills and read about foreign relations and politics in leisure time....